ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 Imaging
 -------

 To do the imaging we select individual beams and image them independently.
-This is to replicate what is necessary for actual BETA data as the phase tracking is done independently for each beam. **CONFIRM THIS IS CORRECT**
+This is to replicate what is necessary for actual BETA data as the phase/delay tracking is done independently for each antenna, and this, combined with the poor knowledge of the primary beam, means the joint deconvolution (ie. of all beams at once) will not be reliable.

 The imaging is done similarly to that in the introductory tutorial, with two additions.
 One, we will select an individual beam from the measurement set, and two, we will add some cleaning.
 Here is an example parset::